jpzhu430/mydrive-server/README.md

 The mydrive application consists of following modules.

-1> Server module: a Java Servelt supporting POST method.
+1> Server module: a Java Servlet supporting POST method.

    For each user, there is an S3 bucket for storing files, and an DynamoDB entry for storing bookkeeping info, which are